-When fully assembled, the Cutie Breeze frame is 52 inches (4 feet 4 in.) across, and 27 inches deep.
-However, you can use a work surface that is 23 inches deep, which is the distance between the two tracks, as some of the frame can hang over the edge of your work surface without any issues.
+When fully assembled, the Cutie Breeze frame is 52 inches (4 feet 4 inches) across, and 27 inches (2 feet 3 inches) deep.
+However, you can use the frame on a surface that is 23 inches (1 foot 11 inches) deep, which is the distance between the two tracks, as some of the frame can hang over the edge of your work surface without any issues.